 You can’t get rid of your accent by just practicing sounds.

 You want to know why it didn’t get rid of her accent?
 A few reasons.

-- To get clear, persuasive speech (which Padma didn’t learn) into your life you need to work hierarchically–from easy speaking situations to challenging ones.
+- To get clear, persuasive speech (which Padma didn’t learn until she came to me :)) into your life you need to work hierarchically–from easy speaking situations to challenging ones.

 What if everything you’ve ever thought about accent reduction was wrong?
 What if everything you’re doing right now to improve your accent is actually making it worse?

 Traditional accent reduction trains us to over-pronounce our sounds & have a staccato intonation pattern.
 Making it very difficult for our listeners to understand us and do what we want them to do.
 We need our listeners to think we’re smart, hire us, buy our widget, invest in our startup, find us to be credible, don’t we?What if everything you’ve ever thought about accent reduction was wrong?
 It probably is.
 Click To Tweet

 Over-pronouncing our sounds makes speech very choppy.
 But when you went to that accent reduction class you were busy repeating “errrr” and “thhhhh” all over the place weren’t you?
 That is part of the reason we end up with a flat intonation pattern.